Elephantastic Vegan

 • and it’s super versatile!

-I’ve been using TVP and soy granules since the very first start of me going vegan (in 2012).
-It’s very easy to make formerly meaty recipes vegan by using TVP.
+I've been using TVP and soy granules since 2012 when my vegan journey started.
+It's very easy to make formerly meaty recipes vegan by using TVP.
 This works especially well for Spaghetti Bolognese, Lasagna, and Chili.

 It has helped me a lot in the beginning, and I still enjoy using TVP because of the amazing texture and it soaks up flavors really well.